Debatesmith/Project-Celebi/README.md

 Gold's earliest rival chronology assumes a brand-new player.
 Project Celebi adjusts that sequence for an imported veteran trainer.

-Current Project Celebi Silver progression:
+Current Project Celebi Silver progression: All Rival Kanto Encounters are disabled until the player steps into New Bark Town for the first time.

 1. New Bark introduction
-2. Cherrygrove rookie rival battle **skipped**
+2. Cherrygrove rookie rival battle
 3. Sprout Tower scene
 4. Azalea encounter
 5. Burned Tower encounter